biglocalnews/warn-scraper/docs/al.md

   -Media Inquiries: 334.242.0400
   -Email: contact@madeinalabama.com

+### July 1, 2021
+Called the Media Inquiries number, left a voicemail with my callback number.
+Called the Toll Free number, left a voicemail with my callback number.
+Sent an email to the contact address with my questions.

 ### Jun 30th, 2021

 The following are some specific issues with this data that needs further processing and phone calls: